Occasional licence to sell alcohol

 Once we have received your application, we will consult with Police Scotland and Licensing Standards Officer.
-If there is no objections or representations, and the application is within the Board's policy, the application can be granted under delegated powers.
-This means that the decision to grant the licence is made by the clerk, rather than wait for the next local Licensing Board meeting.
+If there are no objections or representations, and the application is within the Board's policy, the application can be granted under delegated powers.
+This means that the decision to grant the licence is made by the clerk, rather than wait for the next Licensing Board meeting.

 We will also publicly advertise the licence for 1 week to allow members of the public to make any objections or representations.

-If we receive a objection or representation, or if the application is outside the Board's policy, the application must be referred to a hearing of the Licensing Board that may grant or refuse the licence.
+If we receive an objection or representation, or if the application is outside the Board's policy, the application must be referred to a hearing of the Licensing Board that may grant or refuse the licence.
 We will notify you about the hearing and you will be able to make representations in favour of your application.